 It is about making a lifestyle change, and the best way to do this is by adopting new habits that become second nature to you over time.
 So instead of looking for quick fixes, set yourself up for success by incorporating these gradual changes into your life.

-2. Food should be fuel for your body—not just something you shove down your throat because it tastes good or makes you feel better temporarily
+2. Food should be fuel for your body, not just something you shove down your throat because it tastes good or makes you feel better temporarily

-You need real nutrients from real ingredients like lean proteins from chicken breast or tokwa; healthy fats from nuts and seeds; whole grains like white rice or quinoa; leafy greens such as cabbage, talbos ng kamote, or lettuce; fruits such as papaya, watermelon, and mangoes which are loaded with antioxidants; legumes which provide protein while also being low in fat, and the list goes on.
+You need real nutrients from natural ingredients like lean proteins from chicken breast or tokwa; healthy fats from nuts and seeds; whole grains like white rice or quinoa; leafy greens such as cabbage, talbos ng kamote, or lettuce; fruits such as papaya, watermelon, and mangoes which are loaded with antioxidants; legumes which provide protein while also being low in fat, and the list goes on.